uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/financial-support-for-teacher-training.md

 You are advised to confirm payment schedules with your training provider.

-For advice about scholarships, you can:

 <div class="call-to-action">

-<p>Talk to us between 8.30am and 5pm, Monday to Friday if you have questions or need advice about bursaries.  </p>
+<p>Talk to us between 8.30am and 5pm, Monday to Friday if you have questions or need advice about scholarships.  </p>

 <p><a class="govuk-button" data-module="govuk-button" href="https://beta-getintoteaching.education.gov.uk/#talk-to-us">Chat online</a></p>